Resource

 Policy tools to create and support cooler, safer indoor living spaces

 Vancouver Coastal Health (VCH) conducted a review of policy and regulatory options that could increase thermal safety in homes within the VCH health region.
-The process included a jurisdictional scan of policy tools as well as key informant interviews with participants from different levels of government, housing and tenancy advocacy groups, and housing providers.
+The process included a jurisdictional scan of policy tools as well as key informant interviews with participants from different areas of government, housing and tenancy advocacy groups, and housing providers.
 In addition to describing a variety of policy options, findings indicate that multiple policy interventions at different levels of government are needed, as are strategies to overcome significant challenges relating to cost and feasibility, and to avoid unintended consequences.

 Download the report: Policy tools to create and support cooler, safer indoor living spaces